Fujifilm X-T20 vs Panasonic LX10

 It is notable that the X-T20 has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-T20 and the LX10 are recent models that are part of the current product line-up.
-The LX10 replaced the earlier Panasonic LX7, while the X-T20 followed on from the Fujifilm X-T10.
+The LX10 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T20 and the Panasonic LX10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.